|

 Set inside Christian VIII’s Palace, one of four separate palaces which make up Amalienborg, you can also peek into Christian X’s study, marvel at the Faberge Chamber and see the Gala Hall which is still used for royal state occasions.
 Don’t miss the treasury with its priceless jewellery as well.

 Kids aged 17 and under enter free.
-Be aware it’s closed on Mondays, although you can look at the exterior at any point – you can also explore the grounds and nearby area using this Amalienborg Palace Mystery Tour.
+Be aware it’s closed on Mondays, although you can look at the exterior at any point.

 The Copenhagen Card (both the Discover and Hop versions) includes entry to the Amalienborg Palace, as well as Rosenborg Castle and Christiansborg